mariotoffia/goannoy/README.md

 # goannoy

 GoAnnoy is an efficient Approximate Nearest Neighbors library for Go, optimized for memory usage and fast loading/saving to disk.
 This is a complete, standalone port that does not rely on cgo or other interop with C++ code.
-GoAnnoy is inspired by the Spotify's [Annoy](https://github.com/spotify/annoy) library.
+GoAnnoy is a port of the Spotify's [Annoy](https://github.com/spotify/annoy) library.

 ## Key Features

-* Memory-efficient nearest neighbor search
+* Memory-efficient nearest neighbor search (using `unsafe` to handle unions, variable vector length and do continious memory mapping)
 * Fast disk loading and saving
 * Standalone Go implementation, no need for cgo or C++ dependencies
-* Supports custom distance functions and indexing policies
+* Supports custom distance functions and indexing policies (e.g. multi-threaded)
 * Pluggable memory, file allocators

 ## Getting started